SomeKittens/worksample/README.md

 I'll try to get things up and running on github pages, but no promises*.

-There's a symlink that git might "forget" so if you don't succeed the first time, cd into `common` and run:

-`ln -s ../node_modules/bootstrap-sass/assets .`

 ## SourceDNA

 Data's in .gitignore, so you'll need to clone this and unzip the data into `sdna/data`.
 Everything should work after that.